Silverwolf90/xpath-helpers/README.md

 This is a thin wrapper around some trivial XPath string building and the [xpath](https://github.com/goto100/xpath) package.
 Naturally this is not as robust and raw xpath.

+Performance is as you'd expect: The higher up in the document, the slower execution (how much slower is very dependent on the complexity of your selector).

+Also... mostly untested.

 The MIT License (MIT)

 Copyright (c) 2015 Cyril Silverman